 TOFTOt is defined in Special Condition 3.2 of The Company Licence.

-CPIH is the price index adjustment method as described in Part F of Special Condition 2.1 of the Transmission Licence for NGET, SHET SPT and CATOs.
+CPIH is the price index adjustment method as described in Part F of Special Condition 2.1 of the Transmission Licence for NGET, SHET, SPT and CATOs.

 Financial Year Y means the current financial year beginning on 1st April and ending 31st March.